 First, create the directory that will store your node's configuration and its copy of the blockchain.
 This directory can be named anything you'd like, but here's a default you can use.
 The commands below create a directory and then navigate into it.
 The rest of the steps assume you are running the commands from inside this directory.

 In this step, you'll create an account on the network.
-If you've already done this and have an account address, you can skip this and move on to step 3.
+If you've already done this and have an account address, you can skip this and move on to configuring your node.

 Run the command to create a new account: